Aldiwildan77/Denizen-Scripts/scratchpad.md

   * Gold sinks somehow
     * Pay gold to improve supplies?
 Reduce prices?
   * Reduces the need for villager spawners

+### Material storage

+* Store stacks of materials, up to some limit
+  * Obviates the need for sorters

 ## Combat